Rocket launcher: Shoulder-fired

 The rocket launchers category includes shoulder-fired weapons, any weapon that fires a rocket-propelled projectile at a target yet is small enough to be carried by a single person and fired while held on one's shoulder.
 Depending on the country or region, people might use the terms "bazooka" or "RPG" as generalized terms to refer to such weapons, both of which are in fact specific types of rocket launchers.
-The Bazooka was an American anti-tank weapon which was in service from 1942–1957, while the RPG (most commonly the RPG-7) is a Soviet anti-tank weapon.
+The Bazooka was an American anti-tank weapon which was in service from 1942 to 1957, while the RPG (most commonly the RPG-7) is a Soviet anti-tank weapon.
+There are also shoulder-fired rocket launchers that compose an overall weapon system, such as the man-portable anti-tank system FGM-148 Javelin, which has a guided anti-tank rocket.

 A smaller variation is the gyrojet, a small arms rocket launcher with ammunition slightly larger than that of a .45-caliber pistol.

 Recoilless rifles are sometimes confused with rocket launchers.
-A recoilless rifle launches its projectile using an explosive powder charge, not a rocket engine, though some such systems have sustainer rocker motors.
+A recoilless rifle launches its projectile using an explosive powder charge, not a rocket engine, though some such systems have sustainer rocket motors.